 The signs can be different for everyone, and you may not notice any early on.
 But low levels of thyroid hormones eventually can slow down some of your body’s systems.
 You may:

 For hyperthyroidism, your doctor will see if your thyroid gland is bigger than it should be or if your pulse is too fast.
-She’ll also look for a tremor in your fingers when you hold them out straight.
+They’ll also look for a tremor in your fingers when you hold them out straight.